Copycat Chick Fil A Sauce

 How long does homemade Chick-Fil-A Sauce last?

-When stored in an airtight container in the refrigerator, homemade sauce will keep for two weeks, unless the expiration of any of the products comes before that.
+When stored in an airtight container in the refrigerator, the condiment will keep for two weeks, unless the expiration of any of the products comes before that.

 A small glass dish filled with chick fil a sauce surrounded by waffle fries.